Please ensure Javascript is enabled for purposes of website accessibility

 consultation is always free.

-Here’s what you need to know about UCC liens and whether an attorney is needed.
+Here’s what you need to know about UCC law and whether an attorney is needed.

 What Is a UCC Lien?

-The Uniform Commercial Code (UCC) is a set of rules for all commercial transactions in the U.S. It’s not a law, but guidelines that individual states are expected to follow.
-Today, all 50 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands have put some version of UCC rules into action.
+The Uniform Commercial Code (UCC) is a set of rules for all commercial transactions in the U.S. It’s not a law but guidelines that individual states are expected to follow.
+Today, all 50 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands have implemented some version of the UCC rules.
 There’s little variation between states.

-A UCC lien filing (sometimes referred to as a UCC-1) is a financing statement that creditors sometimes file with the Secretary of State when a borrower takes out a business loan.
-This filing explains that the lender placed a lien against the business’s assets.
-If the business doesn’t fulfill its debt obligation according to the terms, the creditor can take possession of those assets.
+A UCC lien filing (sometimes called a UCC-1) is a financing statement that creditors sometimes file with the Secretary of State when a borrower takes out a business loan or leases equipment.
+This filing explains the lender’s lien was against the business’s assets.
+The creditor can take possession of those assets if the business doesn’t fulfill its debt obligation according to the terms.

-In certain cases, a creditor might file a UCC lien against a specific asset.
-For example, if you borrowed money to buy new inventory, the creditor could place a collateral lien against those goods in order to secure the loan.
+A creditor might file a UCC lien against a specific asset in certain cases.
+For example, if you borrowed money to buy new inventory, the creditor could place a collateral lien against those goods to secure the loan.

 With other types of unsecured debt, such as a merchant cash advance, the creditor may use a blanket UCC lien.
-This places a lien against all of your company’s assets, including future receivables.
+This places a lien against all of your company’s assets, including future receivables from business transactions.
 This tends to be the preferred UCC lien among lenders since they’re secured by multiple assets and are less risky.

 Regardless of what type of UCC lien is filed, the creditor can seize the collateral to satisfy your debt if you don’t make your payments.